ShreyasAmbre/rxjsObservables/README.md

 -> It is an inbuild Observables in RxJS
 -> fromEvent keep listening for DOM Element EventLister -> it accept two parameters, => reference of ELEMENT and EVENT NAME -> now we can subscribe to that observales and detect when event is triggerent from DOM element

+4. of and from Observables
+-> of Observables is used to convert the Object into Stream -> from Observables is used to convert Array into Single Single Stream

+5. toArray() Observables
+-> toArray() Observables is used to convert Single Single Stream into Array -> In our code we have also use take() rxjs operator to terminate the interval after 5 second
+    so that array can container 1 to 5 second number in array
+    -> Basically it is used to terminate the main Observables after number mention in take() is completed

+6.